syncfusion/ej2-angular-docs/src/spreadsheet/spreadsheet/use-cases/collaborative-editing.md

     ngOnInit(): void {
         this.connection.on('dataReceived', (data: string) => {
             var model = JSON.parse(data);
-            this.spreadsheet.updateAction({ action: model.action, eventArgs: model.eventArgs }); // update the action to the connected clients
+            this.spreadsheetObj.updateAction({ action: model.action, eventArgs: model.eventArgs }); // update the action to the connected clients
         });
         this.connection.start().then(() => { // to start the server
             console.log('server connected!!!');